DanTheProgrammer/TGCtunes/README.md

 # TGCtunes
-A discord bot that plays music, because freedom!
+A Discord bot that plays music from YouTube, because freedom!